dkvz/dkvz-blog-backend/README.md

 Responds with a JSON success status object with a single field "count" with the number of articles rebuilt.

+## /publish - GET
+Quick way to publish an article and refresh the date attached to said article.

+Just refreshes the date in case the article was already published.

+Responds with a success status if an article was updated, sends a 404 otherwise.

 ## /render-article/{articleUrl} - GET
 Renders a barebones version of the full article page in HTML for search engines.
 Doesn't need any CORS.